thevpc/vr/readme.md

 ### 2.3.
 Staring VR

 #### 2.3.1.
 Deploying
-**eniso-info-web** project is the war application to run on any Tomcat Web Container.
+**eniso-info-app-web** project is the war application to run on any Tomcat Web Container.
 No custom webserver configuration is needed.

 #### 2.3.2.
 Default login/password
 login    : admin